OlgaShldrr/sending_txt_Twilio/README.md

 # Sending a text alert with Twilio

-This project shows how to send a text alert with twilio in Python. for the automation this script needs to be scheduled to run as often as necessary.
+This project shows how to send a text alert with twilio in Python.
+For the automation this script needs to be scheduled to run as often as necessary.
-Here are the project flow:
+Here is the project flow:

 1. Read in data.
 This project uses some fake revenue data for office supplies sales
 2. Loop through the data and create a dictionary with items which revenue meets the target